vinay918/NLP_Tools/README.md

 # NLP_Tools
-NLP related Python modules for collaborative text semantic network analysis
+Natural Language Processing (NLP)-related Python modules for collaborative text semantic network analysis

 This repository contains various NLP-related functions I wrote to assist in my semantic network analysis (https://github.com/vinay918/SemanticNetworkAnalysis) research project.
 The most useful function that it currently contains is the ShallowProcessN1 function.
 Given a body of text, it performs Shallow 1-gram NLP Processing to extract the context of a body of text by:
 1. Converting string to lower case.